2025 Field Season Overview

 Meta Alice Keith Bratten Foundation

-Fourteener enthusiasts, local businesses, youth summer camps, and college programs perform routine trail maintenance through the Adopt-a-Peak program to protect trail structures, control erosion and restore denuded areas.
-More than 22,942 volunteer days have been performed since 2001.
-Historically, about one-third of Adopt-a-Peak volunteers have been youths or young adults.
+Fourteener enthusiasts, local businesses, youth summer camps, and college programs perform routine trail maintenance through CFI’s Nomad program to protect trail structures, control erosion, and restore denuded areas.
+About 24,000 volunteer days have been performed since 2001.
+Historically, about one-third of Nomad volunteers have been youths or young adults.

-In 2023, CFI’s eight-person Adopt-a-Peak crew hosted 44 volunteer projects on 12 peaks across the state.
-These projects engaged 582 individuals who contributed 1,186 volunteer days.
-This year, CFI plans to host 40+ volunteer projects with local businesses, youth camps, partner organizations, and individual from around the nation.
-The Adopt crew hopes to complete more than 1,100 days of volunteer trail stewardship in 2024.
+In 2024, CFI’s eight-person Nomad crew hosted 47 volunteer projects on 12 peaks across the state.
+These projects engaged 526 unique individuals who contributed 1,058 volunteer days.
+This year, CFI plans to host more than 40 volunteer projects with local businesses, youth camps, partner organizations, and individual from around the nation.
+The Nomad crew hopes to complete more than 1,000 days of volunteer trail stewardship in 2025.

-Want to help CFI reach our goal and give back to the 14ers?
+Want to help CFI reach our goal and give back to the fourteeners?
 Head to our project registration page to sign up for a project.

 Thank you to the following groups for funding this program: